Landmark Cinemas: History

 In late 2013, Landmark Cinemas announced the purchase of 23 theatres in Ontario and Western Canada from Empire Theatres.
 It later added the Kanata and Whitby locations that were to be sold to Cineplex Entertainment, plus Ottawa's World Exchange Plaza.
 This transaction made Landmark the second-largest cinema chain in Canada with 54 locations and 359 screens.
-The sale also included five IMAX screens in Calgary, Kitchener, Whitby, Kingston and Ottawa's Kanata location, and three Empire Extra screens in Calgary, Waterloo, and Ottawa's Orleans location.
+The sale also included five IMAX screens, one in Calgary, Alberta, and four in Ontario.
 Empire promotional offers such as Reel Deal Tuesdays and University/College Student Combo were carried over by Landmark, but only some locations offer these discounts.

 Empire Theatres in Ontario and Western Canada closed on October 31, 2013, after the evening shows which also closed Empire Theatres permanently.
 The sale closed on October 31, 2013, and on November 1, 2013, the theatres reopened as Landmark Cinemas.
 Branding name changes occurred in late 2013 at the former Empire Theatres locations.
-Landmark Cinemas only operated the World Exchange Plaza theatre on a management contract for only two months in late 2013, from November 1 to December 31 when its lease expired.
+Landmark Cinemas operated the World Exchange Plaza theatre on a management contract from November 1 to December 31, 2013, after which its lease expired.

 In September 2017, Landmark announced its sale to the Belgian exhibitor Kinepolis for $123 million, pending regulatory approval.
 On December 8, 2017, Landmark announced the completion of the sale to Kinepolis Group.

 Operations

-Premium seating

-Reserve Recline Relax is a premium theatre offering available at no additional charge at 19 Landmark Cinemas locations, plus one Edmonton location coming soon.
-Seats are reserved in advance and consist of larger, sofa-like chairs comparable to Cineplex VIP Cinemas, though without the legal drinking age requirement or alcohol service.
-To make room for these seats, theatres now have 60% fewer seats.

-Premiere Seats consist of two different versions.
-The Cranbrook location has non recliner premiere style seating, while the Edmonton Tamarack locations has recliner premiere seats, which are similar to Landmarks other recliner seats but add privacy screens, coat hooks, side tables, plus adjustable headrests and heated seats.
+Seating

+Selected locations offer auditoriums with free reserved seating with leather recliners (promoted under the slogan "Reserve, Recline, Relax"), which were manufactured by the Winnipeg-based Palliser Furniture.
+Selected locations also offer auditoriums with a row of "Premiere Seats" for an additional fee.
+These are sets of two or three seats each that include privacy screens, coat hooks, side tables, adjustable headrests, and heating.